-Terms like ‘sensitive data’ and ‘personal data’ have been floating in the air for a while ever since GDPR, CCPA, and similar privacy acts were introduced to companies across the globe.
-One challenge with them is that the complexity of the federal laws and quite complicated terminology used to identify the corresponding subjects make it difficult for those in the technical field to truly grasp.
-It becomes even harder for the data scientists to figure out the main challenges of processing datasets containing sensitive information and how the data should be anonymized properly.
+Terms like ‘sensitive data’ and ‘personal data’ have been floating in the air ever since GDPR, CCPA, and similar privacy acts were introduced to companies across the globe.
+One challenge they present is that the complexity of the federal laws and complicated terminology used to identify the corresponding subjects make it difficult for those in the technical field to truly grasp.
+It becomes harder than ever for the data scientists to figure out the main challenges of processing datasets containing sensitive information and how the data should be anonymized properly.

-- The presence of personally identifiable information (PII).
+The presence of personally identifiable information (PII).
 As its name would give away, by using this data we can uniquely identify the person (e.g. passport ID, national ID, tax ID).
-When performing any kind of anonymization (we’ll talk about anonymization types later) this data is often removed or replaced with some kind of random strings.
+When performing any type of anonymization (anonymization types will be given in more detail later) this data is often removed or replaced with a form random strings.

-- Sensitive Information.
-This information doesn’t reveal any kind of personal data, but contains the data about the person, which should be protected (e.g. HIV status);
+Sensitive Information.
+This information doesn’t reveal any personal data, but contains the data about the person, which should be protected (e.g. HIV status);

-- Quasi-Identifiers (QI).
-These records also don’t reveal PII on their own, but combined with other information can be used to uniquely identify a person.
-For instance, ZIP code itself can’t help to identify a person, but the combination of state, gender and ZIP code can do it.
+Quasi-Identifiers (QI).
+These records also don’t reveal PII on their own but combined with other information can be used to uniquely identify a person.
+For instance, ZIP code can not identify a person on its own, but the combination of state, gender and ZIP code can do it.